Forking runs in Neptune

 When viewing the child run's metrics and the mode in the table toolbar is set to Runs:

-- Show inherited metrics enabled: Points inherited from the parent are displayed for steps before the fork point, otherwise points logged directly by the child run are displayed.
+- Show inherited datapoints enabled: Points inherited from the parent are displayed for steps before the fork point, otherwise points logged directly by the child run are displayed.

-- Show inherited metrics disabled: Only points directly logged by the child run itself are displayed.
+- Show inherited datapoints disabled: Only points directly logged by the child run itself are displayed.

 If a series attribute doesn't exist in the parent run, the child run can log points starting from any step: